bucketfish/firefly-cherry/README.md

 <img src="https://github.com/bucketfish/firefly-cherry/assets/66538443/c02eca86-9b18-4afc-9cba-c0ded85bba94" width="300"></img>
 <img src="https://cdn.discordapp.com/attachments/950558891366830141/1149583585930653736/Screenshot_2023-09-08_at_1.54.35_PM.png" width="300"></img>

-install it by downloading the firefly-cherry.app.zip on the right, under releases 🥳

-‼️ getting a security issue? ‼️
-- right click the app -> open -> allow it to run, OR open system preferences -> privacy & security -> scroll down and allow it to run
-- \[technical stuff] why security issue? this app needs to disable sandboxed mode in order to 1. connect locally to your discord for rich presence, and 2. run applescripts to manage your spotify :)

 features ✨
 - custom backgrounds
 - different sounds to choose from & more coming soon